What Is Rhinoplasty?

 The Benefits of Rhinoplasty

 Rhinoplasty is also frequently performed for medical reasons.
-Structural abnormalities of the nose are not uncommon and can be caused by genetics or trauma.
+Structural abnormalities of the nose are common and can be caused by genetics or trauma.
 Injuries can occur due to a car crash or blunt force trauma to the face.
 Whether a person was born with structural abnormalities or not, the nose can be damaged at any age.

 A deviated septum (crookedness in the wall separating the nasal passages) is one of the most common medical reasons for getting a nose job.
-This issue frequently causes breathing problems due to airway obstruction.
+This issue frequently causes breathing issues due to airway obstruction.
 If the nasal structure is compromised, it can lead to poor sleep and other problems.
 Nose surgery can correct this problem by realigning the nose.

 The Rhinoplasty Consultation